Appearance

 // ...

-- Use single inheritance and implement interfaces: In this case, one class extends from one class and implements the other class as an interface.
-This is allowed in Java because an interface does not have any implementation, so there is no risk of the "diamond problem".
+}- Use single inheritance and implement interfaces: In this case, one class extends from one class and implements an interface.
+This is allowed in Java because an interface does not provide concrete implementation, so there is no risk of the "diamond problem".

 public class C extends A implements B {